 The traditional choice, the Wedding March from ‘A Midsummer Night’s Dream’ by Mendelssohn is still the most requested.
 Also very popular (and quite spectacular on our organ) is the Toccata from ‘Organ Symphony No5’ by Charles-Marie Widor.
 Handel’s Hornpipe from the Water Music is also popular, as is the Rondeau-Fanfare by Mouret, LaRejouissance from Handel’s Fireworks Music, and again by Handel, the Hornpipe from the Water Music.
 There are also Toccatas and other festive pieces which may be suitable – please ask.
 In addition, many of the pieces mentioned as entrance pieces would be equally suitable to go out to.

 Usually two or three; at the beginning, one in place of a psalm if you wish, and at the end.
+Sometimes, a hymn can be put after the signing of the registers and bidding prayers.
 At a nuptial mass, there are places such as the offertory and communion where hymns can be sung.
 You can choose from so many hymns but bear in mind the congregation that you will have.
-Are they likely to be familiar with sacred music, or a mixture of all creeds and none?
+Are they likely to be familiar with hymns?
 Many hymns will be known to all denominations (especially Anglican) but not all.
-The hymn book we use is ‘Laudate’ and some of the most popular hymns are listed below with their numbers: Praise my Soul the King of Heaven (807), The Lord’s my Shepherd (806, possibly as the psalm), Love Divine (801), Love is His Word (803), All things Bright and Beautiful (685), Lord of all hopefulness (969), Give me joy (‘sing hosanna’ – 722), Lord of the Dance (765), I the Lord of sea and sky (865).
-In addition, Jerusalem is popular (especially with rugby players!) although not in the hymn book – the text has to be printed in your order of service.
+The hymn book we use is Celebration Hymnal for Everyone (revised) and some of the most popular hymns include: Give me Joy in my heart (Sing Hosanna), Praise my Soul the King of Heaven, The Lord’s my Shepherd (usually as the psalm), Love Divine (the tune known as Blaenwern is now the most popular), Bind us together Lord, All things Bright and Beautiful, Lord of all hopefulness, Lord of the Dance, I the Lord of sea and sky (here I am Lord).
+Jerusalem (and did those feet…) is popular (especially with rugby players!).
 Some weddings choose not to have hymns, but there is no doubt that your guests will usually relish the chance to unleash their vocal cords to support you.